top of page

 Because if we’re honest, Christmas amplifies everything.

+The expectations and family dynamics.
+Loneliness, grief and financial pressure.
+Substance use.
+Emotional immaturity, shutdowns and silence.
 Sometimes the silence feels heavier than words, doesn’t it?

 And here’s the thing we rarely say out loud: